 Bombarded with spam calls and texts everyday?
 You’re not alone.
-Unwanted calls are the Federal Communications Commission’s consumer complaint.
+Unwanted calls are the Federal Communications Commission’s number one consumer complaint.
 They’re disruptive, time wasters, and overall just annoying.

-In fact, Americans are receiving and on average per person, totalling billions of spam messages and calls every month.
+In fact, Americans are receiving 47 spam messages a day and 7 spam calls a month on average per person, totalling billions of spam messages and calls every month.

 But spam is more than just a nuisance—it’s actually the most common tactic used by scammers to commit fraud.
-And, with such a high volume of spam, and increasingly sophisticated scammers (now wielding tools like ), people are finding it harder to distinguish between legitimate and fraudulent calls and messages.
-In 2023 alone, .
+And, with such a high volume of spam, and increasingly sophisticated scammers (now wielding tools like artificial intelligence), people are finding it harder to distinguish between legitimate and fraudulent calls and messages.
+In 2023 alone, US adults lost $25.4 billion to spam and scam calls.

 Spam is a gateway for various online attacks.
 Specific tactics include: